nginxinc/nginx-wiki/source/contributing/writing_docs.rst

       github
       writing_docs

-Each one are implied to have a ``.rst`` extension.
-Each file will compile to a seperate HTML file when built with Sphinx.
+Each entry has an implied ``.rst`` extension.
+Each file will compile to a separate HTML file when built with Sphinx.

-Adding a module document
+Adding a Module Document
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In addition to adding to the tocree, modules should be added to the big table in ``modules/index.rst``.
-This has three columns, the module language should use the ``:doc:`` directive to point to a ``.rst`` file for the documentation.
+In addition to adding entries to the toctree, you need to add modules to the big table in the ``modules/index.rst`` file, which has three columns.
+The module language should use the ``:doc:`` directive to point to a ``.rst`` file for the documentation.
 The description should be a summary of a few words.
 The repository should use the :rst:role:`github` or :rst:role:`bitbucket` directive if possible, or should be a link to the repository if something else was used.

 .. todo::

    document the :doc: directive and link to them in the paragraph above

-Please keep the modules in alphabetical order, this makes it easier for others to find them.
+Please keep the modules in alphabetical order to make it easier for others to find them.

 reStructuredText Basics
 -----------------------

 These are the basics for writing reStructuredText files.
-For more imformation we highly recommend looking at `Sphinx's own documentation <http://sphinx-doc.org/contents.html>`_ and `Quick reStructuredText <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`_.
-For a more detailed view what is possible, take a look at the `reStructuredText specification <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html>`_.
+For more imformation we highly recommend looking at the `Sphinx documentation <http://sphinx-doc.org/contents.html>`_ and `Quick reStructuredText <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`_.
+For more details about what is possible, take a look at the `reStructuredText specification <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html>`_.

-Like Python, blocks of content are typically nested using whitespace indentation.
-For example:
+As in Python, blocks of content are typically nested using whitespace indentation.
+For example, this markup:

 .. code-block:: rst